 Our Student Mentors can also help if you already study with us and have questions that are not course content or assessment related.
 They can give you advice or guidance about:

 - assessment extensions, including getting extra time if you need it (Special Consideration).

 Feel welcome to get in touch using the form linked to below, or call and ask to be connected to a Student Mentor.

 - Request a mentor get in touch with you

 During your studies you will be supported by your course tutors.
 They will be there to answer course related questions and ensure you understand the course content.

 You will also have access to our Library and Learning Centre, who have their own unique kete of services to help with research and assignments.

 Learn more about how our Library and Learning Centre can support you

 He raruraru, he āwangawanga rānei?
 Feeling troubled or anxious?

 Having a kōrero with a counsellor may help.
-We have partnered with Puāwaitanga to give all our ākonga access to free and confidential phone and online counselling services:
+We have partnered with Puāwaitanga and Vitae to give all our ākonga access to free and confidential phone and online counselling services: